aarong/feedme-transport-ws/README.md

 httpServer.listen(8080);
 ```

-### Connection issues with ws (WHAT TO CALL?)
+### Transport-Specific Information

+The following transport-specific information is made available to the
+application via the library:

-If `ws` throws an error on initialization, then the `err` argument passed with
+- If `ws` throws an error on initialization, then the `err` argument passed with
-the transport `stopping` and `stopped` events have a `err.wsError` property
+  the library `stopping` and `stopped` events have a `err.wsError` property
   referencing the error thrown by `ws`.

-If `ws` indicates that an active connection was terminated unexpectedly, then
+- If `ws` indicates that an active connection was terminated unexpectedly, then
-the `err` argument passed with the transport `disconnect` event has `err.wsCode`
+  the `err` argument passed with the transport `disconnect` event has
-and `err.wsReason` properties containing the code and reason specified by `ws`.
+  `err.wsCode` and `err.wsReason` properties containing the code and reason

-Both of these are available to the application.
+  specified by `ws`.

 ## Client